jgrenat/elm-workshop/Step04/README.md

 By looking at the type annotation, we can see that it's a list of elements, which are of type `Category`... but this type doesn't exist!
 This will be your mission for this step: make the code compile by creating the `Category` type.

-It should contains two fields:
+It should contain two fields:

  - `id` of type `Int`
  - `name` of type `String`